jpuri/rustoli/Articles/ownership.md

 //  str is invalid here
 ```

-As Stringi s created using `String::from` memory is allocated to it.
+As String is created using `String::from` memory is allocated to it.
 It is owner by variable `str`, as variable `str` goes out of scope, memory is de-allocated.

 ### Moving